terra-money/LocalTerra/README.md

 ## Configuring LocalTerra

-Since the majority of LocalTerra is implemented through a `docker-compose.yml` file, it is easily customizable and can be considered a starting template point for setting up your own local Terra testnet with Docker containers.
+The majority of LocalTerra is implemented through a `docker-compose.yml` file making it easily customizable.
+You can use LocalTerra as a starting template point for setting up your own local Terra testnet with Docker containers.

 Out-of-the-box, LocalTerra comes preconfigured with opinionated settings such as:

 - ports defined for RPC (26657), LCD (1317) and FCD (3060)
 - standard [accounts](#accounts) (shown below)